Skip to content

 Retrieves entries from the systemd journal with optional filtering by unit,

-priority level, and time range.
+priority level, time range, and transport.
 Returns timestamped log messages.

 """